-The Administering Authority should: The Individual Employer should: operate the pension fund collect employer and employee contributions, investment income and other amounts due to the pension fund as stipulated in the Regulations pay from the pension fund the relevant entitlements as stipulated in the Regulations invest surplus monies in accordance the Regulations ensure that cash is available to meet liabilities as and when they fall due take measures as set out in the Regulations to safeguard the fund against the consequences of employer default manage the valuation process in consultation with the Fund's actuary prepare and maintain a FSS and an Investment Strategy Statement ("ISS), both after proper consultation with interested parties, and monitor all aspects of the Fund's performance and funding, amending the FSS/ISS as necessary effectively manage any potential conflicts of interest arising from its dual role as both fund administrator and a scheme employer, and establish, support and monitor a Local Pension Board (LPB) as required by the Public Service Pensions Act 2013, the Regulations and the Pensions Regulator's relevant Code of Practice. deduct contributions from employees' pay correctly after determining the appropriate employee contribution rate (in accordance with the Regulations), unless they are a Deferred Employer pay all contributions, including their own, as determined by the actuary, promptly by the due date undertake administration duties in accordance with the Pension Administration Strategy. develop a policy on certain discretions and exercise those discretions as permitted within the regulatory framework make additional contributions in accordance with agreed arrangements in respect of, for example, augmentation of Fund benefits, early retirement strain, and have regard to the Pensions Regulator's focus on data quality and comply with any requirement set by the Administering Authority in this context, and notify the Administering Authority promptly of any changes to membership which may affect future funding. understand the pension impacts of any changes to their organisational structure and service delivery model. understand that the quality of the data provided to the Fund will directly impact on the assessment of the liabilities and contributions.
+The Administering Authority should:

+- operate the pension fund - collect employer and employee contributions, investment income and other amounts due to the pension fund as stipulated in the Regulations - pay from the pension fund the relevant entitlements as stipulated in the Regulations - invest surplus monies in accordance the Regulations - ensure that cash is available to meet liabilities as and when they fall due - take measures as set out in the Regulations to safeguard the fund against the consequences of employer default - manage the valuation process in consultation with the Fund's actuary - prepare and maintain a FSS and an Investment Strategy Statement ("ISS), both after proper consultation with interested parties, and - monitor all aspects of the Fund's performance and funding, amending the FSS/ISS as necessary - effectively manage any potential conflicts of interest arising from its dual role as both fund administrator and a scheme employer, and - establish, support and monitor a Local Pension Board (LPB) as required by the Public Service Pensions Act 2013, the Regulations and the Pensions Regulator's relevant Code of Practice.

+The Individual Employer should:

+- deduct contributions from employees' pay correctly after determining the appropriate employee contribution rate (in accordance with the Regulations), unless they are a Deferred Employer - pay all contributions, including their own, as determined by the actuary, promptly by the due date - undertake administration duties in accordance with the Pension Administration Strategy. - develop a policy on certain discretions and exercise those discretions as permitted within the regulatory framework - make additional contributions in accordance with agreed arrangements in respect of, for example, augmentation of Fund benefits, early retirement strain, and - have regard to the Pensions Regulator's focus on data quality and comply with any requirement set by the Administering Authority in this context, and - notify the Administering Authority promptly of any changes to membership which may affect future funding. - understand the pension impacts of any changes to their organisational structure and service delivery model. - understand that the quality of the data provided to the Fund will directly impact on the assessment of the liabilities and contributions.
 In particular, any deficiencies in the data would normally result in the employer paying higher contributions than otherwise would be the case if the data was of high quality.

-The Fund Actuary should: A Guarantor should: prepare valuations including the setting of employers' contribution rates at a level to ensure fund solvency after agreeing assumptions with the Administering Authority and having regard to its FSS and the Regulations prepare advice and calculations in connection with bulk transfers and individual benefit-related matters such as such as pension strain costs, ill health retirement costs etc. provide advice and valuations on the termination of admission agreements provide advice to the Administering Authority on bonds and other forms of security against the financial effect on the Fund of employer default assist the Administering Authority in assessing whether employer contributions need to be revised between valuations as required by the Regulations advise the Administering Authority on the funding strategy, the preparation of the FSS and the ISS, and ensure the Administering Authority is aware of any professional guidance or other professional requirements which may be of relevance to the Fund. notify the Administering Authority promptly of any changes to its guarantee status, as this may impact on the treatment of the employer in the valuation process or upon termination. provide details of the agreement, and any changes to the agreement, between the employer and the guarantor to ensure appropriate treatment is applied to any calculations. be aware of all guarantees that are currently in place work with the Fund and the employer in the context of the guarantee receive relevant information on the employer and their funding position in order to fulfil its obligations as a guarantor.
+The Fund Actuary should:

+- prepare valuations including the setting of employers' contribution rates at a level to ensure fund solvency after agreeing assumptions with the Administering Authority and having regard to its FSS and the Regulations - prepare advice and calculations in connection with bulk transfers and individual benefit-related matters such as such as pension strain costs, ill health retirement costs etc. - provide advice and valuations on the termination of admission agreements - provide advice to the Administering Authority on bonds and other forms of security against the financial effect on the Fund of employer default - assist the Administering Authority in assessing whether employer contributions need to be revised between valuations as required by the Regulations - advise the Administering Authority on the funding strategy, the preparation of the FSS and the inter-relationship between the FSS and the ISS, and - ensure the Administering Authority is aware of any professional guidance or other professional requirements which may be of relevance to the Fund Actuary's role in advising the Fund.